don-tnowe/godot-wyvernbox-inventory/README.md

   - Basic
   - Grid (items take up a rectangle of tiles)
   - Restricted (can only put items with certain flags, like Equipment or Ammo)
-  - Currency (infinite max count, but only specified items)
+  - Currency (custom max stack size, but only specified items)

 - Crafting and shops:
   - Vending is a built-in feature of inventories, but for more configuration, use the `InventoryVendor` class!
   - Crafting recipes are defined through an `ItemConversion` - can give you pre-determined results, randomized counts, or a fresh new from an `ItemGenerator`!
   - Use `ItemPattern`s to match one of several items in filters or recipes, like different fuel types with different efficiency!

+- Inventory view/entry filtering via the versatile `ItemPattern` classes!
+- Tooltips extensible with the `TooltipProperty` class!